Wolf Rock Lighthouse: History

-The Gabrielle of Milford Haven was wrecked on the Wolf Rock in 1394.
+Gabrielle of Milford Haven was wrecked on the Wolf Rock in 1394.
 Her cargo, worth £1000, was washed ashore in Cornwall and collected as wreck.

 Earlier seamarks

 In 1790, the Corporation of Trinity House received a patent of the Crown to build a lighthouse on Wolf Rock.
 The rights were leased to a Lt.
 Henry Smith; but (such were the technical challenges of the venture) the project was transferred to the less exposed location of the Longships, where construction of a lighthouse proceeded.
 On Wolf Rock, rather than a lighthouse, Lt.
 Smith went on to build a 6.1 m high wrought iron daymark, 10 cm in diameter and supported by six stays.
 A metal effigy of a wolf was placed on top; but by 1795 the daymark was washed away.

 In the late 1830s John Thurburn built a beacon, which was completed on 15 July 1840, and in November of that year was wrecked by storms when the pole and globe on its top were washed away and not replaced until 1842 but they were once more washed away in a storm on 9 October 1844.
 Trinity House engineer James Walker constructed a 4.3 m high cone-shaped beacon, which took five years to build.
 Made of iron plates and filled with concrete rubble this was completed in 1848, it can still be seen next to the lighthouse.